VictorSquidWei/NBA-HOF-prediction-with-DecisionTreeClassifier/README.md

 ###### The fourth printed dataframe shows the basic and advanced stats for players drafted at 2016
 ###### The next printed is the (training set accuracy, prediction results for 2016 class)

-## Youtube Vidoe link explaning my insights
+## Youtube video explaining my insights
 https://youtu.be/zAQ_DJz-x3o